 Most people are aware, however, that the Social Security Trust fund is projected to have a shortfall in the future.
 Many factors contribute to the shortfall, but a sizeable part of it is increasing income inequality.
 When the payroll tax cap was codified in 1989, only 10 percent of wage income was excluded.
 However, more than 18 percent of wage income is projected to be over the tax cap in the next 10 years.

-Scrapping the payroll tax cap entirely and making everyone pay the same tax rate, together with modest changes to the program, could eliminate the shortfall entirely and allow for expanding benefits, which are increasingly necessary to support American workers.
+Scrapping the payroll tax cap to make every earner pay the same tax rate, along with modest changes to the program, could eliminate the shortfall and allow for crucial expansions to benefits.

 Our calculator below lets you see for yourself when people with various wage incomes stop paying into Social Security.

 Some salaries of note to enter into the calculator: